Students apply to the Young Scholars Program during the fourth and fifth grades, and begin classes in the fall of their fifth or sixth grade years.

 Students in the fourth and fifth grades who are at the top of their class academically may apply for admission to the SEEDS Young Scholars Program.
 To participate, students must come from families with incomes of $70,000 or less (for a family of up to four members).
-The income cap increases by $5,000 for every additional family member.
+The income cap increases by $10,000 for every additional family member.
 Students must reside in Greater Newark (Newark, Irvington, Orange or East Orange) and be U.S. citizens or permanent residents.

-Students may apply to the program online.
+Students apply to the program online.
 Students can also be nominated by their teachers, counselors and school principals.
-They must submit report cards, standardized test scores, personal essays and teacher recommendations.
+They must submit report cards, standardized test scores, personal essays and teacher recommendation forms.
 Finalists will be interviewed and will take an entrance exam for the program.

 Each Young Scholars Program class has approximately 25 students.

-Young Scholars participate in a 14-month program that begins with a summer program following fourth or fifth grade, continues to meet on Saturdays during fifth or sixth grade and culminates with an additional three-week summer program and overnight retreat the summer before sixth or seventh grade.
-The Young Scholars Program is only open to students in Greater Newark.
+Young Scholars participate in a 14-month program that begins with a summer program following fourth or fifth grade, continues to meet on Saturdays during fifth or sixth grade and culminates with an additional three-week summer program the summer before sixth or seventh grade.
+The Young Scholars Program is only open to students in the Greater Newark area.

-The Young Scholars Program currently takes place at Newark Academy in Livingston and The Delbarton School in Morrristown.
+The Young Scholars Program currently takes place at Newark Academy in Livingston and Far Brook School in Short Hills.

-No, there is no charge for participating in any SEEDS programs.
+No, there is no charge for participating in any SEEDS program.
 We are a nonprofit organization funded entirely by private donations.

 SEEDS works with our partner schools to obtain 90-100% in financial aid and scholarships for our families.
-The money comes directly from the independent schools.
+The money comes directly from the selective schools.

 Our placement team works with each family to determine the best fit for each student.
-After months of research, families generally apply to 5-10 independent schools.
-Based on acceptances received, families make their final selection.
+After months of research, families generally apply to 5-10 selective schools.
+Based on acceptances and financial aid received, families make their final selection.

 Yes, SEEDS provides free transportation to all our students.
 For the Young Scholars Program, we provide door-to-door transportation for all classes and field trips.

 Yes.
-Because SEEDS is an academic program, homework is given to students during most class meetings.
+Because SEEDS is an academic organization, homework is given to students during most class sessions.
 Teachers make themselves available during the week by phone and email to answer student questions.

 The students take classes on Saturdays during the academic year.
-There are academic classes in English and Math.
-In addition to classes, students participate in test preparation and work on applications to independent schools.
+There are academic classes in English, mathematics and history.
+In addition to classes, students participate in test preparation and work on applications to selective schools.
 There are also workshops to help our students with interviews, applications, and career development.
-Field trips occasionally take place on Saturdays.